Introduction

 This cancellation is to publicise a series of special army manoeuvres that took place near the capital 新京 Hsinking.
 It features a border of stars, the foreground shows a barbed wire entanglement with clouds, a flag and aircraft above.

 Size 35mm dia.
-Known colours - deep violet and blue.
+Known colours - deep violet and light blue.
+The blue is a later strike and cannot be considered a legitimate usage.

 This example was issued in 奉天 Mukden.